McLouth Steel: First online computer control

-First Continuous Caster
+First continuous caster

 McLouth Steel was the first plant in North America to cast 100% of its steel by the continuous caster method, a method now commonly used in the steel industry.

 In May 1962, McLouth personnel visited the Dillingen Steel Works in Germany, where continuously cast slabs larger than 100 square inches were first cast.
 Some sixteen months later, McLouth was operating a "straight stick" casting machine, the first in the United States.

-Pilot Plant
+Pilot plant

-In 1963, a full size single strand, vertical casting machine was added to the original Oxygen Process Shop.
+In 1963, a full-size single-strand, vertical casting machine was added to the original Oxygen Process Shop.
 The machine was operated for five years, helping to pioneer techniques that would be useful when the larger four strand shop was constructed in 1968.
 The pilot shop was operated mostly during the day, while the afternoon and midnight shifts would repair, modify, or tune the machine.

-Initial slab sizes were 8" x 36", afterwards they began to cast bigger slabs by about 10" increments up to 10" x 52".
+Initial slab sizes were 8" x 36".
+They then began to cast bigger slabs by about 10" increments up to 10" x 52".
 There was a noted improvement in quality, as with the ability to cast using larger molds.
-The pilot plant was limited to about 50 "heats" (ladles of molten steel), from the original OP shop.
+The pilot plant was limited to about 50 "heats" (ladles of molten steel) from the original OP shop.
 Over the course of operation, the pilot plant cast a little over 300,000 tons of steel.

 The five-year run of the plant produced the opportunity to help develop both the equipment and casting techniques.
 Extensive work was performed on the design of the molds and the casting speed relative to the slab quality.

-Casting Plant Description
+Casting plant description

 Four single-strand curved mold casting machines cast around 3000 tons per day.
 Only two casting machines would normally cast at one time, and many people questioned the need for four units.
 McLouth felt that the third caster was there for coordination reasons, while the fourth was a reserve for maintenance shutdowns.
 Ladles were moved by overhead bridge cranes to the casting machines, which could handle two at a time.

 The record slab length for the plant was between May 9–11, 1972.
 The slab was 44" wide and 9972 ft long, total weight was around 8,500 tons from 75 ladles.
 Strand two was used.